survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 npm i html-webpack-plugin --save-dev
 ```

-To map our application to *build/bundle.js* and to set up the plugin we need configuration like this:
+To generate a bundle to our build directory and to set up the plugin we need configuration like this:

 **webpack.config.js**